Faryalaurooj/Vulnerable-Road-Users-Detection-Tracking/README.md

 pip install -r requirements
 pip install ultralytics
 ```
-Now copy the VRU_DATASET folder inside yolov8 folder and delete catch files from the labels folder.
+Now copy the VRU_DATASET folder inside yolov8 folder and delete cache  files from the labels folder.
 Also copy the VRU.yaml file inside yolov8 directory.
 THe .yaml file should appear like this

 train: VRU_Dataset/images/train  # train images (relative to 'path')  6471 images